Quick Quiz

 Related Posts:

-The seat of the Supreme Court shall be in
+The location of the Supreme Court shall be

-(b) such other places as the Chief Justice of India may with the approval of the Parliament appoint.
+(b) Any other place designated by the Chief Justice of India with Parliament’s approval

-(c) such other places as the Chief Justice of India may with the approval of the President appointed.
+(c) Any other place designated by the Chief Justice of India with the President’s approval

-Option c – such other places as the Chief Justice of India may with the approval of the President appointed
+Option c – Any other place designated by the Chief Justice of India with the President’s approval

 (a) Only I